nixworks/public/news/2011/06/9/index.md

 ##### Mapuche
 ### [Four Mapuche activists give up a hunger strike after 86 days to protest their arrest under Chile's anti-terrorism laws. ](/news/2011/06/9/four-mapuche-activists-give-up-a-hunger-strike-after-86-days-to-protest-their-arrest-under-chile-s-anti-terrorism-laws.md)
-_Context: Mapuche, hunger strike, Chile_
+_Context: Chile, hunger strike, Mapuche_

 ##### United Kingdom House of Commons
 ### [Voters in the UK parliamentary constituency of Belfast West go to the polls for a by-election to replace Gerry Adams, who is now serving in the Parliament of Ireland representing Louth. ](/news/2011/06/9/voters-in-the-uk-parliamentary-constituency-of-belfast-west-go-to-the-polls-for-a-by-election-to-replace-gerry-adams-who-is-now-serving-in.md)
-_Context: Belfast West, lower house, Louth, by-election, United Kingdom House of Commons, Gerry Adams_
+_Context: lower house, Louth, United Kingdom House of Commons, by-election, Gerry Adams, Belfast West_

 ##### meningitis
 ### [Cheaper new meningitis vaccinations reduce cases in Africa, with Burkina Faso, Mali and Niger recording the lowest number of cases. ](/news/2011/06/9/cheaper-new-meningitis-vaccinations-reduce-cases-in-africa-with-burkina-faso-mali-and-niger-recording-the-lowest-number-of-cases.md)
-_Context: Niger, Mali, Africa, meningitis, Burkina Faso_
+_Context: Niger, Mali, Burkina Faso, Africa, meningitis_

 ##### species
 ### [Scientists announce the discovery of more than 1,000 new species resulting from a 2006 survey conducted on Espiritu Santo island in Vanuatu. ](/news/2011/06/9/scientists-announce-the-discovery-of-more-than-1-000-new-species-resulting-from-a-2006-survey-conducted-on-espiritu-santo-island-in-vanuatu.md)
-_Context: Espiritu Santo, species, Vanuatu_
+_Context: species, Vanuatu, Espiritu Santo_

 ## [Previous Day...](/news/2011/06/8/index.md)